karthikjeeyar/crc-k8s-proxy/README.md

 ```
 export HOSTNAME=`oc get env env-$NAMESPACE -o json | jq -r '.status.hostname'`
 ```
 Create Env File called envfile.
-The hostname above will be in the form of <hostname prefix>.<hostname suffix domain>.
-For example host-23r09u-20932r.some.other.domain.
-Split this like this to get the Keycloak URL. host-23r09u-20932r-auth.some.other.domain.
+The hostname above will be in the form of _\<hostname prefix\>.\<hostname suffix domain\>_.

+For example *host-23r09u-20932r.some.other.domain*.

+Split this like this to get the Keycloak URL.

+*host-23r09u-20932r-auth.some.other.domain*.
 ```
 K8SURL=<full k8s cluster url>
 TOKEN=<token for k8s auth>